 Things to Do in Arlington Heights

 Explore over 2,000 species of plants—from roses to cacti—at the Fort Worth Botanic Garden.
 Head to the Fort Worth Museum of Science and History to learn about the local origins of the cattle industry or catch a glimpse of the Texas sky at the Noble Planetarium.
 Check out the Kimbell Art Museum to see works from regional artists, admire the latest traveling exhibit, or spend time in the vast research library.
 Go shopping at Flirt Boutique and Urban Outfitters or see a film at Movie Tavern, all of which are located in Montgomery Plaza.
 Indulge in monkey bread and cream puffs made with recipes that have been passed down for 75 years at Blue Bonnet Bakery.
-Rent a coworking space or order a pour-over at Craftwork Coffee Co.
 Try watermelon moonshine and extra cheesy meatloaf at Mash’d.
 Or bring your dog to hang out with you on the patio at Landmark Bar & Kitchen.

 - Home Price: $83,117 median purchase price; $699 median monthly rent